15 Ways How to Have Self-Control in a Relationship

 15. Ensure that you’re expressing your needs

-When someone struggles with the thought of, “I have no self control!” the problem might be that they aren’t expressing their needs.
+When someone struggles with the thought of, “I have no self-control!” the problem might be that they aren’t expressing their needs.
 People can feel hurt and lash out at their partner when their needs aren’t met.

-If you aren’t having your needs met and leading to a lack of self-control, take some time to reflect.
+If you aren’t meeting your needs, leading to a lack of self-control, take some time to reflect.
 It is possible that you aren’t telling your partner what you need.
-Having a conversation can get the two of you on the same page and make it easier for you to meet your needs and manage your emotions.

 Share this article on